kyjustinma/python-project-boilerplate/README.md

    ...
    ```

-3. If precommit is installed then run
+3. If pre-commit is installed then run
    ```
    pre-commit install
    pre-commit autoupdate